onethirdzero/randname/README.md

 - [ ] Pull words from a public API
 - [ ] Add tests
 - [ ] Make camel case an option?
+- [ ] Make this a proper Go package